 Since burn multiple captures the ratio of how much cash is being depleted to revenue growth, burn multiple is an indicator of how efficiently a company is growing.
-Investors will expect this numbers to be as low as possible (below 2.0 or, even better, below 1.0).
+Investors and shareholders will expect this numbers to be as low as possible (below 2.0 or, even better, below 1.0).

 What is runway?

 Net burn is often used as the basis for calculating runway, making decisions about extending runway (i.e. by reducing net burn), and deciding when to start fundraising.

 Runway is the length of time (typically described in months) before a company projects thatit will run out of cash.

 Runway end date (also called “cash out date” or “zero cash date”) is the projected date a company will run out of cash, based on a projected runway or cash forecast.

 Runway end date determines runway coverage month, which is the last full month that the cash would cover based on the burn run rate (i.e. the month prior to the runway end date).

 In its simplest form, your runway can be calculated as current cash divided by the current net burn rate (monthly).
 This length of time (in months) is added to the current date to get the runway end date.

 Run rates are representations of activity over a period of time, often used to represent the current baseline rate for what to expect going forward.